Welcome

 The stages leading to trial

 Civil claims proceed through several preparatory steps before trial, including disclosure, exchange of witness statements, expert reports, and case management directions from the court.
-As trial approaches, both parties must focus on ensuring compliance with court orders, filing pre-trial checklists or trial bundles, and ensuring necessary witnesses and experts are available.
+As trial approaches, both parties must focus on ensuring compliance with court orders, filing pre-trial checklists, and finalising the trial bundle and case summary.

 Key Term: trial bundle